 What factors influence the short circuit current in a cable?

 The short circuit current in a cable is influenced by factors such as the source fault current, cable impedance, cable size, and cable length.
-These factors determine how much current will flow through the cable during a fault condition.
+The transformer's secondary voltage and kVA rating are important factors in determining available fault current, as they directly affect the amount of current that can flow during a fault.

 Why is it important to calculate short circuit current for cables?

-Calculating the short circuit current ensures that the cable is properly rated to handle fault conditions without overheating or causing damage to connected equipment.
+A short circuit calculation of the current ensures that the cable is properly rated to handle fault conditions without overheating or causing damage to connected equipment.
+Calculations should always consider the worst-case fault scenario to ensure maximum safety.
 It also ensures compliance with safety standards like AS/NZS 3008.

 How does cable impedance affect short circuit current?